SoftwareCreativeDesign/Data_Preprocessing/README.md

 # Data_Preprocessing

 Processed_URL_Data_Version_01
-The KISA data set was preprocessed, and the reference document is the <Phishing Websites Features.docx.> This document consists of 11 features and a configuration that can distinguish between normal and malicious for reference.
+The KISA data set was preprocessed, and the reference document is the 'Phishing Websites Features.docx'.
+This document consists of 11 features and a configuration that can distinguish between normal and malicious for reference.

 # 각 행의 값들의 의미